scipp/sciline/docs/developer/coding-conventions.md

 ## Code formatting

-There are no explicit code formatting conventions since we use `black` to enforce a format.
+There are no explicit code formatting conventions since we use `ruff` to enforce a format.

 ## Docstring format